Our Sponsors

 The Most Often Mispelled Misspelled Words in English

 The alphaDictionary has now provided a one-stop cure for all your spelling ills.
 Here are the words most often misspelled (misspell is one of them).
-Each word has a mnemonic pill with it and, if you swallow it, it will help you to remember how to spell the word.
-Master the orthography of the words on this page and reduce the time you spend searching dictionaries.
+Each word comes with a drop of memory medicine that will help you to remember how to spell the word.
+Master the orthography of the words on this page and reduce the stress on your spellchecker.
+You will also write better when there is no spellchecker around.

 Once you have finished studying this list test your spelling skills with Miss Spelling's Sure Cure for Misspelled Words Game!